vitorolivg/devo-deployar/README.md

 ## Technologies Used

 Devo Deployar? is built using Next.js, a popular React-based framework for building server-side rendered web applications.
-The site also uses CSS modules for styling and is deployed on Vercel.
+The site also uses Chakra for styling and is deployed on Vercel.

 ## Installation and Usage